 OTHER SONGWRITERS, COMPOSERS AND PUBLISHERS:

-British music publisher Complete Music, Ebony Burks, the Estate of Linda Creed, the Estate of Marvin Hamlisch, and Moran Hill Hurwitz
+British music publisher Complete Music, Ebony Burks, and Moran Hill Hurwitz

-LABELS, MUSIC SERVICES COMPANIES, MANAGEMENT COMPANIES AND AGENCIES:
+LABELS, MUSIC SERVICES COMPANIES, MANAGEMENT COMPANIES, AGENCIES AND PROMOTERS:

-215 Records, Atom Factory, Big Bloc Entertainment, Blue Mountain Records, Bobby Morganstein Productions, Chart Noise, Chocolate Fireguard Music, Chord Recordings, Cigale Entertainment, DRP Records, Dancesport Sounds USA, Far-N-Low Management, Human Re Sources, IMG Artists, Krush Unit, Kwerk Records, Megabeatz, Metropolitan Records, Pop Art Records, Q&A Media, Revel Music Group, RuffNation/Warner Brothers Records, Shanachie Entertainment, Shout Out Media, Tazmania Records, and Ultimae Records
+215 Records, Atom Factory, Big Bloc Entertainment, Black Promoters Collective, Blue Mountain Records, Bobby Morganstein Productions, Born Leaders Entertainment LLC, Chart Noise, Chocolate Fireguard Music, Chord Recordings, Cigale Entertainment, DRP Records, Dancesport Sounds USA, DBuyer Inc., Dirty Water Productions, Dropout Klub, Far-N-Low Management, Green Team Music LLC, Human Re Sources, IMG Artists, Krush Unit, Kwerk Records, Major Entertainment LLC, Megabeatz, Metropolitan Records, MYMIXTAPEZ.COM, Pop Art Records, Q&A Media, Revel Music Group, RuffNation/Warner Brothers Records, Shanachie Entertainment, Shout Out Media, Tazmania Records, and Ultimae Records

-NFL players Brent Celek, Jacoby Jaones, and Martellus Bennett; motocross champion Stefy Bau; boxing champion Danny “Swift” Garcia; various Olympic athletes; and mixed martial arts promotion company “Bareknuckle Fighting Championships”
+NFL players Brent Celek, Jacoby Jones, and Martellus Bennett; former NBA player Kendrick Perkins; motocross champion Stefy Bau; boxing champion Danny “Swift” Garcia; various Olympic athletes; and mixed martial arts promotion company “Bareknuckle Fighting Championships”

 FILM, TELEVISION, RADIO AND DIGITAL MEDIA: